mcruz206/LearnAI-Bootcamp/lab04.6-manage_models/README.md

 9. Rerun the experiment and when finished click on the job and notice the output `model.pkl` in the **Run Properties** pane under **Outputs**.
 Select this output and download it and place it in new folder called `outputs` under the project directory.

-### 3.2 Creating a web service out of the scoring script
+### Lab 4.6.2 Creating a web service out of the scoring script

 Let's now see how we can create a scoring web service from the above model inside a docker image.
 There are multiple steps that go into doing that.
 We will be running commands from the command line, but we will also log into the Azure portal in order to see which resources are being created as we run various Azure CLI commands.